 This is done with mammograms (X-Rays) and is advised in women without a breast problem, from age 40 years onwards, once a year and once in two years after age 50.

-Early detection before a lump is felt, is the biggest advantage with screening mammograms, which makes even the resulting treatment – minimal.
+Early detection before a lump is felt, is the biggest advantage with screening mammograms, which makes even the resulting breast cancer treatment – minimal.

 Screen detected or non – palpable lesions as a result of Breast Screening: